Hate My Heart

 "Hate My Heart" is a song written by Carrie Underwood, Hillary Lindsey, Michael Hardy, and David Garcia.
 It was released as the second single from Underwood's ninth studio album, Denim & Rhinestones.
+Underwood co-wrote the song with David Garcia, Michael Hardy, and Hillary Lindsey, while she co-produced it with Garcia.
+"Hate My Heart" reached number 20 on the US Country Airplay chart.